Mental Health Facilities Muscogee County, GA

 New Horizons Community Service Board

-New Horizons Community Service Board is a mental health treatment center in Muscogee County, GA, located at 2100 Comer Avenue, 31904 zip code area.
+New Horizons Community Service Board is a mental health treatment clinic in Muscogee County, Georgia, located at 2100 Comer Avenue, 31904 zip code.
 New Horizons Community Service Board provides outpatient treatment and telemedicine/telehealth.
-New Horizons Community Service Board offers individual psychotherapy, group therapy and psychotropic medication to adults, seniors 65 or older and children / adolescents.
-Additional services at New Horizons Community Service Board consist of intensive case management, case management and housing services.
+New Horizons Community Service Board provides individual psychotherapy, psychotropic medication and group therapy to seniors 65 or older, adults and children / adolescents.
+Additional services provided by New Horizons Community Service Board consist of intensive case management, case management and supported employment.

 Learn More